itead/Segnix/libraries/itead_IoTgo/README.md

-@mainpage

-# IoTgo Linux Library
+# IoTgo Device Library Help

 ## Documentation

 Online API documentation can be reached at <http://docs.iteadstudio.com/IoTgo-ino/>.

-Offline API documentation can be found under directory `doc/`.

 ## How to get started